MeteoSwiss/swisspollen-pipeline-public/README.md

 # swisspollen-pipeline
 refactored pollen inference pipeline in C++

-Ingests poleno raw data in zip format
+Ingests Swisens Poleno raw data in zip format

 This repository contains the first public snapshot of the refactored pollen pipeline.
 Development will continue